HCVLab/HybridGait/README.md

 - 2023/06/19: The hand tracking code is released here: [EasyMocap](link_to_EasyMocap)
 - 2023/02/13: For people who do not want to run hand tracking, we provide the processed hand tracking results: [HOD_S1_HT](link) and [HOD_D1_HT](link).  -->

+## Abstract
+Existing gait recognition benchmarks mostly include minor clothing variations in the laboratory environments, but lack persistent changes in appearance over time and space.
+In this paper, we propose the first in-the-wild benchmark CCGait for cloth-changing gait recognition, which incorporates di- verse clothing changes, indoor and outdoor scenes, and multi- modal statistics over 92 days.
+To further address the cou- pling effect of clothing and viewpoint variations, we pro- pose a hybrid approach HybridGait that exploits both tem- poral dynamics and the projected 2D information of 3D hu- man meshes.
+Specifically, we introduce a Canonical Align- ment Spatial-Temporal Transformer (CA-STT) module to en- code human joint position-aware features, and fully exploit 3D dense priors via a Silhouette-guided Deformation with 3D-2D Appearance Projection (SilD) strategy.
+Our contri- butions are twofold: we provide a challenging benchmark CCGait that captures realistic appearance changes across an expanded and space, and we propose a hybrid frame- work HybridGait that outperforms prior works on CCGait and Gait3D benchmarks.

 ## TODO List

 - [ ] Release the CCGait dataset.